Types of vaping devices

 Vape pens

 Many vape pens are small and thin, featuring a refillable tank and replaceable coils.
 They’re typically less complex than devices like box mods and usually have a built-in coil that heats the e-liquid to create an aerosol.
+This makes it easier for beginner vapers to learn how to vape properly.

 Vape pens often have an integrated battery and use a USB charger.
 They have a tank that can be filled up manually with more e-liquid when it’s empty.
 Depending on the specific device, this may include the ability to vary the wattage and voltage that the device is used at.
 We recommend avoiding device modification as it can result in unintended consequences on your device.